User Guide for Android

 Photograph multiple pages

-You can import a PDF document from the browser, email, or any other app on your device that may hold a PDF document.
+You can import a PDF document or image file (JPEG or PNG) from the browser, email, or any other app on your device that may hold document files.

 - Select "Open with..." from the menu